QueenieCplusplus/Static_and_Dynamic/README.md

 However the size of today's network makes it impossible to manually config and maintain all he routes in all the routers in a timely manner.

+But human config can involve many mistakes, which is why dynamic routing protocol exists.

+They use algorithm to advertise and learn about changes in the network topology.